JustACasualDay/whackamole/README.md

 1. Run the game executable.
 2. Click on the mole as it appears on the screen to score points.
-3. Try to whack as many moles as you can before time runs out (or within the given rounds).
+3. Try to whack as many moles as you can before time runs out.

 ---